 When expressing milk, you should express as often as possible to match your newborn baby's feeding pattern.
 This means expressing about ten to 12 times in 24 hours, including once during the night.

 You can find more information on caring for your baby in a neonatal unit here.

 A baby is premature when they’re born before the full nine months of pregnancy.
 Premature babies benefit from the antibodies, hormones, enzymes and growth factors in breast milk.

 Expressing breast milk early

 After two to five days, your milk supply increases.
 Hospital staff looking after your baby can give you advice on how to express as much milk as possible.
-This could mean using a breast pump or expressing both breasts together.
+This could mean using a double breast pump to express both breasts together,

 Your baby’s feeding pattern

 When expressing milk, you should express as often as possible to match your newborn baby’s feeding pattern.
 This means expressing about eight to 10 times in 24 hours, including once during the night.

 Feeding breast milk to a sick or premature baby

 A sick or premature baby can take expressed breast milk: